 Many people still hold onto a lot of prejudice about Colombia, but you don’t have to worry.
 Colombia’s days of crime and drugs cartels are over and you’ll have this mix of natural beauty, mesmerizing archaeology and charming colonial towns almost completely for yourself.
 Our daughter, Norah, even got to celebrate her second birthday in this incredible South American country!
 Just don’t take too long: Colombia is a rising star!

 What You’ll Find in This Article on Colombia with a Toddler:

 Do you have older kids?
 Check out our 3-Week Colombia Itinerary with Kids post on our Family Can Travel site.

 Our 6 Week Colombia Itinerary with a Toddler

 We had six and a half weeks in Colombia, which is a considerable amount, even for such a large country.
-However, as we like to travel at a slow pace with at least 5 days in each destination, seeing everything would’ve been impossible.
+However, as we like to travel at a slow pace with at least 5 days in each destination, seeing everything that Colombia has to offer would have been impossible.

-We decided to postpone the Southern part of Colombia to a future trip.
-We started out in Bogota and would be flying out of Colombia from the capital as well.
-We ended up making a large circle counterclockwise.
+We decided to postpone the southern part of Colombia to a future South American trip.
+We started and ended our Colombia family holiday by flying in-and-out of the capital city of Bogota.
+During our 6-week itinerary in Colombia, we ended up making a large circle counterclockwise.

 Living in Belgium means we’ve got many close-by airports to choose from.
 Our plane tickets included a train ride from Brussels to Paris, where we hopped onto a direct flight to Bogota.